Georgy22/alx-system_engineering-devops/0x19-postmortem/README.md

 Last week, it was reported that the platform was returning 500 Error on all requests made on the platform routes, all the services were down.
 90% of the users were affected.
 The root cause was the failure of our master server web-01.

 ## Timeline
-The error was realized on Saturday 27th August 1000 hours (West Africa Time) when Mr Williams saw the master server lagging in speed.
+The error was realized on Tuesday 2nd March 19:00 (West Africa Time) when Abdul said he saw the master server lagging in speed.
 Our engineers on call disconnected the master server web-01 for further system analysis and channelled all requests to client server web-02.
-They soled problem by Sunday 27th August 2200 hours (West Africa Time).
+They solved the problem by Wednesday 3rd March 22:00 hours (West Africa Time).

 ## cause and resolution
 The platform is served by 2 ubuntu cloud servers.
 The master server web-01 was connected to serve all requests, and it stopped functioning due to memory outage as a results of so many requests because during a previous test, the client server web-02 was disconnected temporarily for testing and was not connected to the load balancer afterwards.